Frequently Asked Questions

 Q: What do you look for in a poem?
 A story?
 Any certain element?

-Q: I just submitted eight poems and three pieces of prose, and none of them made it into the journal.
-This means I can't submit until the next reading period, right?
+Q: I just submitted six poems and three pieces of prose, and none of them made it into the journal.
+This means I can’t submit until the next reading period, right?

 Q: I was wondering if the length of time a piece is In-Progress on Submittable means anything?
 For instance, if I submitted something a month ago, and it’s still in-progress, does that mean that it has a higher chance of being accepted?